SAP/fundamental-tools/doc/app.md

-# Cloud extension example <!-- omit in toc -->
+# Cloud extensions using Fundamental Library for ABAP <!-- omit in toc -->

 Assume the scenario in which Functional Consultant together with customer defined how one or more ABAP transactions with old UI could be replaced with more convenient and effective app.

-In this example, app shall be provided to maintain Equipment, with Variant Characteristics, as alternative to old UI:
+In this example, app shall be used to maintain Equipment, with Variant Characteristics, as alternative to old UI:

 <img src="./assets/equipment-oldui.png" width="600px"/>